Top Answers to SAS Interview Questions

 |Criteria||SAP BO||SAS BI|

-|Deploying data for||High level of visualization, customer-friendly||Quick data integration with diverse sources|
+|Why deploy?||High-level visualization, customer-friendly||Quick data integration with diverse sources|

 |Analytics||Predictive analytics||Easy analytics|